 Eligible Expenses for a 529 College Savings Plan

-The Tax Cuts and Jobs Act made 529 plans available for limited use for kindergarten through twelfth-grade tuition at private and non-public schools.
-Each year, up to $10,000 of in a 529 College Savings Plan can be used to pay K-12 tuition and applicable expenses without fees.
+The Tax Cuts and Jobs Act made 529 plans available for limited use for kindergarten through 12th grade tuition at private and non-public schools.
+Each year, up to $10,000 in a 529 College Savings Plan can be used to pay K-12 tuition and applicable expenses without fees.

 College and University

 Tuition, fees, books, computers/laptops, other equipment, and room and board for half-time and full-time students are considered eligible education expenses for 529 plans.
 Personal expenses and transportation fees are not qualified expenses.
 Any distribution used to pay eligible expenses is not subject to a penalty.

 Though the account is called a 529 College Savings Plan, the 529 plan can be used to pay for a variety of post-secondary education opportunities including certificate programs, trade and vocational schools, and community college.
 The Department of Education School Search website contains a list of schools eligible to participate in federal financial aid programs.
 These schools are also eligible for 529 College Savings Plans.
 There are a variety of educational programs including massage therapy, cosmetology, and golf academy training that meet requirements for the 529 College Savings Plan.

 If you exceed your Qualified Higher Education Expense (QHEE) or use the 529 plan to purchase ineligible expenses, such as transportation or insurance costs, you may be subject to a penalty.
 The penalty is 10% plus income tax on accrued earnings.
 The best way to avoid penalties is to only spend on eligible expenses.
 If you have any doubts, contact the school's financial aid office or your plan administrator to discuss how to appropriate funds.